Hazard Identification and Job Analysis

 Key Takeaways

-• Hazard identification should cover routine, nonroutine, emergency, maintenance, and contractor work.
+• Hazard identification must cover routine, nonroutine, emergency, maintenance, and contractor work — not just incident reports.

-• Job hazard analysis breaks a task into steps, identifies hazards at each step, and selects controls before work begins.
+• A job hazard analysis breaks a task into steps, identifies hazards at each step, and selects controls before work begins.

-• Checklists, inspections, worker interviews, observations, incident reviews, and exposure data provide different hazard signals.
+• Checklists, inspections, worker interviews, observations, incident reviews, and exposure data each reveal different hazard signals.

-• A useful hazard analysis focuses on what can cause harm, who is exposed, and how controls will be verified.
+• A useful hazard description names the harmful mechanism, who is exposed, and how controls will be verified.

 Hazard identification starts before the event

-A hazard is a source or situation with potential to cause injury, illness, property damage, environmental harm, or other loss.
+A hazard is a source or situation with the potential to cause injury, illness, property damage, environmental harm, or other loss.
 Hazard identification is the disciplined search for those sources before people are harmed.
-It includes physical, chemical, biological, ergonomic, psychosocial, energy, environmental, and organizational contributors.
+It spans physical, chemical, biological, ergonomic, psychosocial, energy, environmental, and organizational contributors.

-Do not limit hazard identification to routine production.
+Do not limit the search to routine production.
 Many serious exposures occur during setup, cleaning, line clearing, maintenance, troubleshooting, startup, shutdown, contractor work, emergency response, and changes in equipment or materials.
-A workplace that looks controlled during normal operation may be far more hazardous when a guard is removed, a valve is opened, or an employee reaches into a jammed machine.
+A workplace that looks controlled during normal operation can become far more hazardous when a guard is removed, a valve is opened, or an employee reaches into a jammed machine.

-A job hazard analysis, often called JHA or job safety analysis, breaks a job into steps, identifies hazards for each step, evaluates exposure, and selects controls.
-The best JHAs are built with people who know the task, then verified by observing actual work.
-A JHA copied from another site without field review can miss layout, equipment, staffing, climate, communication, and maintenance differences.
+A job hazard analysis (JHA) — also called a job safety analysis (JSA) — breaks a job into steps, identifies hazards for each step, evaluates exposure, and selects controls.
+OSHA's recommended method (Publication 3071) is a four-part loop: select the job, break it into steps, identify hazards at each step, and determine preventive measures.
+The strongest JHAs are built with the people who do the task and verified by observing actual work; a JHA copied from another site without field review misses layout, staffing, climate, communication, and maintenance differences.

-Worker interviewFinds informal workarounds and practical concernsNeeds trust and follow-up observation
+Worker interviewInformal workarounds, practical concernsNeeds trust and follow-up observation

-Field observationShows actual task flow and exposure pointsObserver may miss rare nonroutine steps
+Field observationActual task flow and exposure pointsMay miss rare nonroutine steps

-Checklist inspectionPrompts review of known requirementsCan miss unusual hazards not on the list
+Checklist inspectionPrompting review of known requirementsMisses unusual hazards not on the list

-Incident and near-miss reviewReveals failure patterns and weak controlsReacts to events that already occurred
+Incident / near-miss reviewFailure patterns and weak controlsReacts to events that already occurred

-Exposure or monitoring dataQuantifies noise, air, heat, or other agentsRequires correct sampling strategy
+Exposure / monitoring dataQuantifies noise, air, heat agentsRequires a correct sampling strategy

-A JHA should not become a paperwork exercise.
+A JHA must not become a paperwork exercise.
 Each step should be specific enough to reveal hazards.
-For example, clean tank is too broad.
-More useful steps include isolate equipment, verify zero energy, open access point, test atmosphere, ventilate, enter, remove residue, and exit.
-Each step can have different hazards and controls.
+"Clean tank" is too broad; useful steps include isolate equipment, verify zero energy, open the access point, test the atmosphere, ventilate, enter, remove residue, and exit — each with distinct hazards and controls.

 The hazard description should name the harmful mechanism.
-Instead of poor housekeeping, write slip hazard from oil on walking surface near press.
-Instead of chemical hazard, name solvent vapor inhalation during open-container transfer.
-Specific hazards lead to specific controls and better quiz answers.
+Instead of "poor housekeeping," write "slip hazard from oil on the walking surface near the press."
+Instead of "chemical hazard," write "solvent vapor inhalation during open-container transfer."
+Specific hazards lead to specific controls — and to correct quiz answers, because vague distractors such as "employee was careless" never name a mechanism.

-Risk thinking begins during hazard identification.
+Risk thinking begins here.
 Ask who is exposed, how often, for how long, under what conditions, and with what severity if controls fail.
 Include employees, temporary workers, contractors, visitors, maintenance personnel, emergency responders, and nearby operations.
 Also ask whether existing controls are engineered, administrative, PPE-based, informal, missing, or defeated.

 • Select the job based on risk, frequency, change, or incident history.